Why Should I Use a Dashboard in Project Management Software?

 What’s included on a dashboard

-The specific key performance indicators you choose to monitor often depend on your project, the data you have available, and the needs of your stakeholders.
+The specific key performance indicators you choose to monitor often depend on your project, the available data, and your stakeholders' needs.
 Therefore, which KPIs are included on your dashboard may vary across projects, teams, and project managers throughout your organization.

 Here are some common KPIs to include on a project management dashboard: